ibm-cloud-docs/monitoring/agent/agent_ts.md

 {:important: .important}
 {:note: .note}

-# Troubleshooting problems with a Sysdig agent
+# Troubleshooting problems with a monitoring agent
 {: #agent_ts}

-You can view and analyze the Sysdig agent log file to troubleshoot problems.
-You can also monitor the agent through the Sysdig web UI.
+You can view and analyze the monitoring agent log file to troubleshoot problems.
+You can also monitor the agent through the monitoring UI.
 {:shortdesc}